annethedinosaur/annethedinosaur.github.io/index.md

 - i'm a trans girl.
 - i might be a lesbian.
 - i'm a leftcom, italian leftcom to be specific and i would have sided with damen to be even more specific.
-- i was born in toronto and am french canadian.

 interests:
 - i like music (i'm trying to make some vaporwave), i really enjoy metal and vaporwave to be specific.